-Unlike “Monkey Mind” which is restless and with thoughts all over the places, future, past, but less present, the “Instant Gratification Monkey” it is the analogy, as Tim Urban says, of the disturbing creature which creates trouble, and makes you lose your focus, but who thinks only of the present and how can maximize ease and pleasure in the moment.
+Unlike the “Monkey Mind” which is restless and with thoughts all over the places, future, and past, but less present, the “Instant Gratification Monkey” is the analogy, as Tim Urban says, of the disturbing creature which creates trouble, and makes you lose your focus, but who thinks only of the present and how can maximize ease and pleasure at the moment.

-That is why it does not understand the rational decision maker (to visualize the big picture of the future, to make long-term plans), and prefers easier activities, bring more fun, and present rewards.
+That is why it does not understand the rational decision maker (to visualize the big picture of the future, to make long-term plans), and prefers easier activities, bringing more fun and present rewards.
 In procrastinators, the instant gratification monkey is more powerful and takes control, than in people who are more patient and wise.

 FEAR OF FAILURE & FEAR OF SUCCESS

 The lack of Self-Confidence will always lead to fear of failure.
-Sometimes, the fear of failure and fear of success goes hand in hand placing yourself at the opposite pols: if you can have the fear that you are not good enough to do an important task, as well you can have the fear of doing things to well, and being swamped with requests of doing more tasks.
+Sometimes, the fear of failure and fear of success go hand in hand placing you at the opposite pols: if you can have the fear that you are not good enough to do an important task, as well you can have the fear of doing things too well and being swamped with requests of doing more tasks.

 ” You do not get much done in life if you only work on the days when you feel good.” – Jerry West